 Vernon Henry Lensing was born June 29, 1934, on the family farm outside of Bancroft, Iowa to Alphonse and Ida (Vaske) Lensing.
 He passed away Friday, September 28, 2018, in California.

-A Funeral Mass will be held at St. John's Catholic Church in Bancroft on Thursday, October 18, 2018 at 10:30 am with internment at St. John's Catholic Cemetery with military honors conducted.
-Visitation will be held one hour prior to the Mass at the church.
+A Funeral Mass was held at St. John's Catholic Church in Bancroft on Thursday, October 18, 2018 at 10:30 am with internment at St. John's Catholic Cemetery with military honors conducted.

 Vern lived a very fulfilling life and was loved dearly by his family.
 He attended St. John's Catholic School where he participated in extracurricular activities to include sports (basketball and baseball) and held various parts in plays and musical productions.
 His favorite pastime was playing baseball where he excelled for the high school and local teams, earning an opportunity to pitch for the Brooklyn Dodger's farm-team.
 After returning to Bancroft, he continued to play in American Legion games in the Midwest.